charlesmugambi/charles-repo/README.md

 ## Description
 This is an app that allows users to like post and comment on other people posts

-## Project live site
-  This is the live .[ https://michenirepo.herokuapp.com/]

 ## Features
 * User can log in to application and view other peoples posts.